lmriccardo/libcnet/Note.md

 - [?]
 Create a receiver
 - [?]
 Check for memory safetiness using Valgrind
 - [] Maybe we should create a Thread also for the sender
-- [] Fragmenter for UDP Packets
+- [?]
+Fragmenter for UDP Packets (not 100% sure it is the correct way)
-- [] Implements a simple Linked Lists for UDP Fragments and other application
 - [?]
 Add context to the functions (e.g., `__attribute__ ((__noreturn__))`)
 - [?]
 Add Documentation Strings to Function declaration in .h files